metadatacenter/cedar-artifact-library/README.md

 A class called `YamlArtifactRenderer` provides methods to serialize CEDAR schema artifacts to YAML.

-For examle, we can generate a YAML serialization of a CEDAR template as follows:
+For example, we can generate a YAML serialization of a CEDAR template as follows:

 ```java
 // Set to true for a complete YAML representation of an artifact, false for a condensed representation